cis198-2016s/slides/01/content.md

 - The full error message:
 ```
 error: `x` does not live long enough
-note: reference must be valid for the block suffix following statement 0 at 1:16
+note: reference must be valid for the block suffix following statement
+    0 at 1:16
-...but borrowed value is only valid for the block suffix following statement 0 at 4:18
+...but borrowed value is only valid for the block suffix
+    following statement 0 at 4:18
 ```
-- This eliminates a _huge_ number of memory safety bugs _at compile time_
+- This eliminates a _huge_ number of memory safety bugs _at compile time_.

 ---
 ## Lifetimes

 - There's one more piece to the ownership puzzle: Lifetimes.
-- However, these are quite complicated and deserve more time than we'll give them today, so we'll leave them out for the time being.
+- We'll visit these again later in the course, when we have covered more prerequisite topics.

 ---
 ## Example: Vectors